 The original trilogy of Star Wars films (1977-1983) remains as the benchmark of excellence for all subsequent stories in that famed galaxy.
 While much is known and celebrated about these films, and the figures and filmmakers involved in them are regularly elevated, there still seems to be some very influential people that are often looked over.

-To intimate fans of the series the names of Irvin Kershner and Richard Marquand will indeed have a special resonance, but unfortunately, to many in the general public, these two great directors are commonly lost in all the excitement and hype around the ever-growing franchise.
-Yet without them, the original trilogy could not have succeeded and the enduring mythology of Star Wars could have been a one-hit wonder.
+To intimate fans of the series, the names of Irvin Kershner and Richard Marquand will indeed have a special resonance, but unfortunately, too many in the general public, these two great directors are commonly lost in all the excitement and hype around the ever-growing franchise.
+Yet without them, the original trilogy could not have succeeded and the enduring mythology of Star Wars could have been a one-hit-wonder.

 Often considered the greatest of all Star Wars films, The Empire Strikes Back (1980) was a project with much at stake.
 As the first sequel to the unprecedented smash hit, audiences and filmmakers alike knew this second chapter would be built on great expectations.
 When George Lucas decided to leave the position of director, 20th Century Fox was scrambling to find the right person, until Lucas decided on an unconventional choice: Irvin Kershner.

 Kershner was a little known independent filmmaker with credits in both TV and film and who also taught film studies at the University of Southern California.
 One of his students in the 1960s?: a young George Lucas!
 Though his filmography contained lesser-known titles like Eyes of Laura Mars and Loving, Lucas knew that Kershner was a man with all the talent necessary to take on the project especially in the area of character development.